 Alfresa Pharma Corporation and Mitsubishi Tanabe Pharma Corporation filed a suit against the Company in the Tokyo District Court for damages in the amount of 1,474 million yen concerning the investigational new drug assignment work ordered by the said companies on February 18, 2011.
 With regard to this lawsuit, on January 23, 2012, the plaintiff filed for an expansion of the scope of the claim and accordingly, the claimed amount of damages was changed to 2,501 million yen.
-The Company intends to clearly state its claims in the court.
+However, a judicial settlement of this lawsuit was reached on September 9, 2013.